DanielSDVG/HarukiNotes/README.md

 ```

 Here you can enter a title for the HTML document, a subtitle (optional), the author and the path to the stylesheet to use (relative to the `.md` file).

+Check out the `_src` folder for an example on how to make documents.